MaXa0H/PMA-4.4-Dark/README.md

 Among other things, this versions completes the original work by fixing several issues and providing a full dark theme for the database relation view.

-## Installation

-* Go to your themes directory:
-`cd /usr/share/phpmyadmin/themes`

-* Clone the repository: `sudo git clone https://git@github.com/madmath03/pmadarktheme.git pmadarktheme`

-* Go to your phpMyAdmin page and select the *pmadarktheme* theme

 ## Screenshots

 And here are a couple of screenshots of what you'll be getting: